• Skip to main content

 DATEDIF

-The DATEDIF function is used to calculate the difference between two dates.
-The difference can be returned as years, months or days.
+The DATEDIF function is used to compare two dates in Excel and return the difference in years, months or days.

-This function is not documented in Excel (weirdly?) so when entering it into a cell you will not get any information.
+This function is not documented in Excel due to known limitations with the “md” unit, so when entering it into a cell you will not get any information.
 However its syntax is;

-The interval should be entered as a string so using double inverted commas.
+The unit should be entered as a string so using double inverted commas.
 Use the first letter of the interval you wish to return e.g. “y” for years or “m” for months.

 The interval can also be entered as a combination.
 So for example “ym” would calculate the number of months between the two dates excluding years.
 This returns a result as if the dates were in the same year.